OPEC+ panel lowers oil demand growth forecast

 “We expect the alliance to start adding production in 500,000 bpd increments beginning in June and lasting through August,” the bank added.

-Reporting by Rania El Gamal and Ahmad Ghaddar; editing by Tom Hogue and Jason Neely
+Reporting by Rania El Gamal and Ahmad Ghaddar; editing by Tom Hogue, Jason Neely and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.